-Nail Tech I (COS1210) 10 hrs.
+Nail Tech I (COS1212) 12 hrs.

-Students will study both theory and practical application in Electric Filing, Aromatherapy, Acrylic and Gel nails, and the required soft skills of working in a service oriented occupation, as well as sanitation and disinfection procedures required by Kansas Board of Cosmetology.
-After completing a total of 90 clock hours of theory and practical instruction, students will advance to the clinic floor to take appointments and work on clients.
+In the Nail Tech program, students will study both theory and practical application in Electric Filing, Aromatherapy, Acrylic and Gel nails, and the required soft skills of working in a service oriented occupation, as well as sanitation and disinfection procedures required by Kansas Board of Cosmetology.
+After completing a total of 70 clock hours of theory and practical instruction, students will advance to the clinic floor to take appointments and work on clients.